Negin-Kordinejad/GHDProductApi/README.md

 - Logs the exceptions that are thrown by the API

 ## Test
-- Swagger open Apii / Postman
+- Swagger open Api / Postman
 - Integration tests

 ## ToDo